TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-07-why-you-should-combine-symfony-console-and-dependency-injection.md

 $application->run();
 ```

 How do you feel seeing such code?
-I feel a bit weird and [I don't get on well with statically](/blog/2018/04/26/how-i-got-into-static-trap-and-made-fool-of-myself/).
+I feel a bit weird and [I don't get on well with static code](/blog/2018/04/26/how-i-got-into-static-trap-and-made-fool-of-myself/).

 On the other hand, if we take the web app approach to cli apps: